raggar/HomeGrown/README.md

 ## What's Next?
-* Allowing small businesses to register an account on HomeGrown to post their own advertisements and job listings
+* Allowing small businesses to register an account on HomeGrown to post their own advertisements and job listings.
-* Turning the webapp into a phone app: deployment to iOS and Android
+* Turning the webapp into a phone app: deployment to iOS and Android.
 * Adding more businesses and locations to HomeGrown's database, eventually expanding to small businesses in cities all around the world!

 ## Available Scripts